github/actions-cheat-sheet/README.md

-# actions-cheat-sheet
+# GitHub Actions Cheat Sheet

+A PDF cheat sheet for GitHub Actions.
+The content is AsciiDoc based and then rendered into a PDF file with a GitHub Actions worflow.

-Checkout the Actions Cheat Sheet [HTML](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.html) or [PDF](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.pdf)
+You can checkout the current GitHub Actions Cheat Sheet (2-pager) in [HTML format](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.html) or [PDF format](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.pdf)